Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 The grav-plates were Gaoian make, too.
 That made Daar extra happy.

 Preed Chadesekan followed in alongside Daar, who was also walking on four-paw to give him something to rest against.
 Daar didn’t mind.
 He didn’t show it, but Daar could smell the faint, slightly acrid traces of pain chemistry emanating from the old Human’s knees.
 Luckily, the top of his back was a bit higher than Preed’s hips, which meant Preed could comfortably rest his right hand right in the middle of Daar’s shoulder blades, gently scritching in an absentmindedly affectionate gesture as they walked along.
-He could tell Brother Tiyun was silently fretting about dignity or whatever---it was his aide’s *job* to fret about such things, after all---but that was okay.
+He could tell Brother Tiyun was silently fretting about dignity or whatever - it was his aide’s *job* to fret about such things, after all - but that was okay.
 Walking apparently helped with Preed’s pain, and Daar was the kind o’ ‘Back who took *any* excuse to be outdoors, so…

 Besides, Daar *alway* respected his elders.
 And truth be told, this case made it *hard* for Daar to wash his paws clean.